Jingshan Park: Panoramic Views of Forbidden City

 Jingshan Park

-Jingshan consists of five individual peaks which draw the approximate historical axis of central Beijing.
+Jingshan Park consists of five individual peaks which draw the approximate historical axis of central Beijing.
 And on the top of each peak lies an exquisite pavilion.
-Of all the five pavilions, Wanchun Pavilion (Ten Thousand Spring Pavilion) is the most popular one.
+Of all the five pavilions, Wanchun Pavilion (Ten Thousand Spring Pavilion) is the most popular one because it offers a stunning panorama of the Forbidden City.
+Once the highest point of Beijing, Jingshan Park gives you a unique perspective to experience the majestic Forbidden City and the vista stretches across the city.

-Wanchun Pavilion sits in the center of the five summits as well as the hill, which is the highest point in Beijing.
-This advantage makes it a perfect place to taking a bird's-eye view of the whole Beijing City from every direction.
-Such as splendid and magnificent Forbidden City in the south, dignified Bell and Drum Towers in the north, along with Beihai Park and White Dagoba Temple in the west.
+There are five peaks in the park, each topped with a pavilion.
+Among them, Wanchun Pavilion sits in the center of the five summits as well as the Jingshan Hill, which is the highest point on Beijing Central Axis.
+It offers the best panoramic view of the splendid and magnificent Forbidden City.More than that, Jingshan Park is also the perfect place to take a bird's-eye view of the whole Beijing City from every direction.
+You can enjoy the view of Beijing Central Axis with the dignified Bell and Drum Towers in the north, and Beihai Park and White Dagoba Temple in the west.
 The meticulous rectangular-shape layout of Beijing City is all in your eyes.

 Vast Peonies in Full Bloom